Harukaze9/JsonAsCommandTree/readme.md

 ##### Regular Keys
 "Regular keys" have a non-empty object as their value and are treated as **subcommand names**.
 The value object represents the definition of that subcommand.
+It is worth noting that the JSON filename can be considered as the regular key for the entire JSON object.

 ##### Special Keys
 "Special keys" have a string as their value and define the behavior of a command (or subcommand) during execution or input completion.
 Special keys include: